ceph/shaman/deploy/playbooks/README.rst

 The current (original) architecture of ``shaman`` is meant to have two applications running, each with a PostgreSQL database.

-One of the app servers will have the master database while the other one will be configured with a *"hot standby"* database.
+One of the app servers will have the primary database while the other one will be configured with a *"hot standby"* database.

 All playbooks and roles for deployment are meant to accommodate this use case